DaiaRose/msdv-thesis/README.md

 # msdv-thesis
 Semester long project with Parsons Data Viz program.

+Intro Revision

+Sex education in secondary schools has long been a contentious topic in the United States, with debates centering on what content should be included and how it should be presented.
+One particularly significant area of discussion is the inclusion of LGBTQIA+ health and identities in sex education curricula.
+While some states have taken legislative steps to ensure LGBTQIA+ inclusivity, others have enacted policies that limit or outright ban discussions on sexual orientation and gender identity in the classroom.
+This project examines the current landscape of LGBTQIA+ inclusive sex education, the barriers to its implementation, and the broader implications for student well-being and public health.
+As of recent years, nine states and the District of Columbia have implemented policies requiring that sex education be inclusive of LGBTQIA+ individuals (Movement Advancement Project, 2024).
+Policies vary in scope, with some states mandating comprehensive, affirming instruction, while others only require LGBTQIA+ topics to be addressed if sex education is offered.
+Meanwhile, seven states have passed LGBTQIA+ inclusive curricular standards laws, ensuring that educational materials across subjects incorporate affirming representation (GLSEN, 2024).
+Often these advances have been met with resistance.
+Between 2021 and 2024, multiple states have passed legislation either requiring parental notification and opt-outs for LGBTQIA+ inclusive instruction, or censoring content related to LGBTQIA+ identities altogether.
+Eleven states currently have laws explicitly restricting or banning instruction on LGBTQIA+ topics in schools (GLSEN, 2024).
+There is increasing evidence that positive discussion of LGBTQIA+ people and issues helps build safer school environments, decreasing the educational, mental, and physical harms that LGBTQIA+ students experience as well as increasing intervention for all students when bullying is witnessed (APA, 2023).
+Research underscores that LGBTQIA+ inclusive sex education contributes to higher reports of safety at the individual and school levels (Snapp et al, 2015).
+Conversely, exclusionary curricula can reinforce stigma, misinformation, and health disparities.
+This evolving landscape highlights the dangers of misinformation, particularly as seen in recent federal developments.
+The CDC website was recently altered to include a disclaimer asserting that any information promoting "gender ideology" is inaccurate and disconnected from biological reality (CDC, 2025).
+This message, mandated by the Trump Administration as of February 14, 2025, undermines medically sound and evidence-based understandings of gender and sexual health.
+Such efforts to distort scientific consensus emphasize the urgency of ensuring that students receive accurate and inclusive sex education.
+As legal battles and policy shifts continue, this project highlights the importance of ensuring that all students receive comprehensive, affirming, and medically accurate sexual health education.
+By analyzing the state of LGBTQIA+ inclusion in sex education, this project aims to understand the shifts in education standards and their implications for student well-being.

 Intro Draft

 American adults seek informal sex education through media resources to fill in knowledge gaps on key topics.
 These topics include body image, recognizing abuse, LGBTQ+ issues, consent, pleasure, and reproductive health.
 Often these same topics were inconsistently or inadequately addressed in K-12 education, where abstinence-only curricula remain common.
 This project explores how adults navigate these gaps through independent research, peer discussions, media consumption, and professional guidance, highlighting the broader implications of informal sex education.